ENT4000 – Business Creation

-- Have a solid understanding about different approaches to create and develop an opportunity such as effectuation, Business Model Canvas, Lean Startup and Design Thinking
+Have a solid understanding about different approaches to create business ideas and shape and develop those ideas into viablean business propositionsopportunity such as effectuation, Business Model Canvas, Lean Startup and Design Thinking

 - Have a solid understanding on the different sources of competitive advantage, including intellectual property rights, proprietary technology, partnerships tailored business model and go-to-market strategy, and is able to utilize these sources to build competitive advantage.

 Be able to translate real life challenges into attractive busi-ness propositions by applying approaches such as Effectu-ation, Business Model Canvas, Lean Startup and Design Thinking.

 - Be able to write a business plan and other written documentation to effectively communicate an attractive entrepreneurial opportunity.

 - Be able to pitch your business opportunity in a convincing way to persuade a panel of stakeholders.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 The course is available only for students admitted to the study programme Entrepreneurship (master's two years).